vishk23/moses/Reports/Retail/Accubranch/docs/data_catalog.md

 *   **Real Time Payment:** `RTP`
 *   **Batch Processing:** `BAT` (System-generated, often internal processing.
 Should be used with caution as 'COCC' is the branch for over 99% of these records).

+#### ITM Operations

+To classify ITM Operations, there is a Branch assigned to all ITM transcations:
+- `BCSB - ITM OPS`
 ### Data Exclusions

 The following records are explicitly filtered out during the pipeline: